ketanprajapati9531/Node-JS-MongoDB/README.md

 npm -v
 npm init

-then automatically your folder Node modules and some packages donwload
+then automatically your folder Node modules and some packages download

-and run your program in your ternimal
+and run your program in your terminal

 Syntax      node index10.js